solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/03-sdk-crud.md

     pip install azure-cosmos
     ```

+1. Since we are using the asynchronous version of the SDK, we need to install the `asyncio` library as well:

+    ```bash
+    pip install asyncio
+    ```

+1. The asynchronous version of the SDK also requires the `aiohttp` library.
+Install it using the following command:

+    ```bash
+    pip install aiohttp
+    ```

 ## Use the azure-cosmos library

 Using the credentials from the newly created account, you will connect with the SDK classes and create a new database and container instance.
 Then, you will use the Data Explorer to validate that the instances exist in the Azure portal.